beshu-tech/readonlyrest-docs/kibana-details/impersonation.md

 Both of the problems can be solved using the ROR's impersonation.
 Thanks to the fact that the impersonation operates on different than production (main) settings, the admin can alter it without worries that their actions will break something and users won't be able to do their job.

 Admin can add the new user configuration without worries and then test it by impersonate the user.
-They can check if user can log in without problems and if the user has access only to the Kibana's features the admin wanted to grant.
+They can check if the user can log in without problems and if the user has access only to the Kibana's features the admin wanted to grant.
 When the admin is sure that everything is configured correctly, they can promote the settings (test) to production.

 ## Impersonation configuration

-### In ROR ES Settings

-### In Kibana UI
+Before an admin will be able to impersonate the user, they have to configure ROR properly.
+The configuration consists of several parts:

+1. creating ROR's Test Settings,
+2. defining mocks of the external services,
+3. impersonating a chosen user.

+#### Creating ROR's Test Settings

+When you call Elasticsearch directly or through ROR Kibana, ROR ACL is defined by Settings (we can assume they are main settings).
+The Test Settings define another ACL, that is taken into consideration by ROR ES only then a proper impersonation header is passed.
+The Test Settings are active only for a strictly defined amount of time.
+After the time is expired, they are automatically invalidated (for a security reasons).

+Detailed instruction how to define Test Settings can be find [here](../examples/impersonation/test-settings-ui.md).

-Not every user can be the impersonator.
-The list of allowed impersonators and their permissions are defined in the `impersonation` section:
+Copying Main Settings as Test Settings is not enough.
+We have to instruct ROR which users can be considered as impersonators (the ones, who are allowed to impersonate any other user).
+The list of allowed impersonators and their permissions are defined in the `impersonation` section in ROR Settings:

 ```yaml
 readonlyrest: